 The Glenn and Carol Pearsall Adirondack Foundation was founded in December, 2000 with the aim of improving the quality of life for year round residents of the Adirondacks.
 The first funding cycle began with just 7 grants, totaling $10,000, and since then the value of our portfolio has seen growth through annual founder contributions and investment returns.
 This has enabled the Foundation to increase giving almost every year.
-In 2012 the Foundation awarded 29 grants, totaling over $40,000, and as of 2012, 234 grants have been awarded, totaling over $346,000.
-The total awarded each year is normally equal to at least 5% of the portfolio value at that time
+In 2013 the Foundation awarded 30 grants.
+Since the Foundation was established, 264 grants have now been awarded to area not-for-profits, totaling over $408,000.
+The total awarded each year is normally equal to at least 5% of the portfolio value at that time.

 Grant applications are accepted July 1st to August 31st and must be postmarked by August 31st.

 Grants, which typically fall in the range of $500 to $5,000, are made to accredited not-for-profit organizations within the Adirondack Park who serve the needs of the year round residents of the Park.
 Funding has also been provided, on a limited basis, to organizations outside of the Park who deliver programming and/or services to year round residents within the Park.